semioverse/play/README.md

 # Interpretation

 The interpreter starts by looking at the root of the graph.
-It then traverses the graph according to the "grammar" encoded in the keys ("parameters", "functionBlock", "if-else", "condition", etc.).
+It then traverses and traces the graph according to its interpretation of the "grammar" encoded in the keys ("parameters", "functionBlock", "if-else", "condition", etc.).
 Each key can be interpreted as instructions on what to do next: gather parameters, evaluate a condition, and so on.

 In this sense, the keys 🔑 of each oxel can be oxel-graphs themselves, which can be interpreted as *schemas* or Abstract Semantic Graphs that help an interpreter understand what each of the nodes in value-graph represents by associating them with their iteratively correspondent node in the key-graph.